Using sign language to find the bus to Pondicherry

 A minor incident relating to my backpack on the bus

 My backpack is too filled for the luggage rack, so I place it next to me on the three-seater sofa.
 Even when the bus gets full, the conductor does not request me to move my rucksack.
 Along the way, there is a small incident when an older man and his wife enter.
-The man apparently takes it for granted that I make room for him; Get up, is all that comes out, plus some sign language that I have to put my backpack on the luggage rack.
+The man apparently takes it for granted that I make room for him.
 Another Indian passenger stands up for me, and the man drips off.
 Another one is kind enough to offer his seat.
 The remaining ride goes smoothly; I enjoy watching the landscapes with palm trees and the typical hectic villages along the way.

 Renting a room in an ashram

 After 3 hours of driving, I arrive in Pondicherry.
-At the bus station, I am immediately spotted by an older rickshaw cycle driver who takes me to the guesthouse of my choice.
-When we arrive there, he says that the hotel next door is much cheaper.
+At the bus station, an older rickshaw cycle driver offers to bring me to the guesthouse of my choice.
+He says that the hotel next door is much cheaper.
 I still want to inquire at the reception of my hostel.
-The price is excellent, and according to my travel guide book, it is also by far the best place to stay, at least if you can agree to the conditions.
+According to my travel guide book, it is also by far the best place to stay, at least if you can agree to the conditions.
 After all, the site is an ashram, founded by an enlightened spirit called The Mother.
 The terms are: no drinks, cigarettes, or (evident) drugs in the guesthouse, arrive before half-past ten, and no visitors in the room.
 After seeing the room, I decide to stay.

 Hiring a put-put driver to take me on tour in Pondicherry